-Step 1: Determine your post-CPF salary and alternative income sources
+Step 1: Determine all your post-CPF income sources

 Calculate your take-home salary, net of CPF.
-If you are 30 years old, earning $4,000 month, that would be $3,200, as shown in the table below.
+If you are 30 years old and earning $4,000 month from a full-time job, your take-home salary would be $3,200, as shown in the table below.

-Add in any side income that you have, such as giving tuition or music classes into the income.
-The final result will give you the amount that you can spend without using your savings.
+Next, add any side income that you have — such as from private tuition assignments or music lessons.
+The final figure will be the amount that you can spend each month without dipping into your savings.

-Step 2: Gather all records to estimate your expenses for your personal budget
+Step 2: Gather documents to plan your budget

 Pull out your credit card statements for the past year.
 Categorise your spending into different buckets that make sense to you, such as groceries, phone and utility bills, shopping, holidays, and so on.

-Pull out your bank transaction records.
-Similarly, categorise any withdrawals into buckets, such as your income tax, allowance for your parents, domestic helper salary or any other miscellaneous spends.
+Look at your bank transaction records.
+Similarly, categorise any withdrawals into buckets, such as your income tax, allowance for your parents, domestic helper salary, and any miscellaneous expenses.
 Net off any deposits from friends for any related spend made on credit cards.
 This is especially important if you fight to pay the bills to get cash rebates or miles (as is always the case with our team lunches at Endowus).

-Step 3: Breakdown budget estimates into “necessities” and “treats”
+Step 3: Break down budget into 'necessities' and 'treats'

 As you go through your credit card bills and expenditure, you will have a grasp of when you might have been more frivolous or careful with your spending.
-Try to recall those times where you spent more than you should on online shopping or bought a round of drinks for your friends.
+Try to recall the times when you spent more than you should have on online shopping or bought a round of drinks for your friends.

-Break your food and travel expenses down further into “necessities” and “treats".
-This can be very highly subjective: a weekly dose of bubble tea can be a necessity to some and a treat to others.
-Always remember: we can be responsible with our finances without being too harsh on ourselves.
+Separate your food and travel expenses further into two groups: "necessities" or "treats".
+This can be highly subjective — a weekly cup of bubble tea can be a necessity to some but a treat to others.
+Always remember that we can be responsible with our finances without being too harsh on ourselves.
 It's about balancing #adulting and self-care.
-After all, millennials have a tendency to overspend and indulge, and you can definitely err on the side of caution when managing your spends.
+After all, many millennials have a tendency to overspend and indulge, and you can definitely err on the side of caution when managing your expenses.

-Step 4: Adjust monthly personal budget expenses based on projected lifestyle
+Step 4: Adjust personal budget based on preferred lifestyle

 Step 5: Prepare your personal monthly income statement

-Calculate the amount you would have saved by subtracting the expenses that you have projected in Step 4 from the post-CPF income you calculated in Step 1.
+To calculate the amount you would have saved each month from budgeting, simply subtract the estimated expenses (in Step 4) from your post-CPF income (in Step 1).
 This will be your "profit" for the month.
 Good job!

-On the receipt of any salary, you should immediately transfer money from your expense account to your savings account so that you are disciplined in saving your money.
+When you receive any income, it's a good habit to immediately transfer money from your expenses account to your savings account so that you are disciplined in saving your money.
 The money in the savings account should be used to form part of your emergency fund, or for investments.

-With these 5 easy steps in mind, it's time to start budgeting!
+With these five easy steps in mind, it's time to start budgeting!